LilaShiba/9th_grade_boot_camp/README.md

 You may, however, use [p5js](https://p5js.org/).
 P5js is best suited for those who wish to visualize (art people looking at you).
 Please see the teacher if you wish to use p5js.

+If you wish to create [tech-fashion](https://learn.adafruit.com/sparkle-skirt/overview) you will have to follow the circuit playground guides.
+The syntax is much harder, but a great choice if you want to build with your hands.

 Take time now to pick a language to use.
-Read through the four sources given.
+Read through the sources given and give credence for your choice.

 # Playlist Overview for Startup Boot Camp